Cosmopal/os-w18-kernel/assign2/readme.txt

 	task has cfs_sched_class as its scheduler
 	class, which we assume is true for all processes.

-	It checks the array/linked list for processes having soft real time requirements.
-If there exist such processes, it returns the process which is closest to completing its srt requirement.
-Else, is goes on with its regular operation.
+	First, the flag for srt requirements is checked.

-	It compares the sum_exec_runtime in the se (sched_entity) field of the srt task's
+	If it is true, then that task is checked for its requirements - whether it has already got them, by comparing the sum_exec_runtime of that tasks's sched entity with the srt_req_ flag.
-	task_struct.
+	If it is already finished, then the global flags are reset.
+If checks pass, then the variable p is set to that task.

-	If there is a task in the list/array, which is finished, then it removes it from the list and decrements num_srt_tasks.
+	If a valid task was found in the above checks, then the normal code of CFS proceeds normally, but in the end, the task which cfs was going to return is replaced with the srt task. this is to ensure proper enqueue/dequeue previous task and run queues.